Alireza Haghighi: Return to Persepolis (loan)

-On 18 July 2013, Haghighi returned to Persepolis and signed a six months loan contract with the club.
-On 23 October 2013, Haghighi played in a 5–1 win over Padideh Shandiz in a Hazfi Cup match, marked his first match for Persepolis after 18 months.
-He then played another Hazfi Cup match against Alvand Hamedan, which he kept a clean sheet.
+On 18 July 2013, Haghighi returned to Persepolis and signed a six-month loan contract with the club.
+On 23 October 2013, Haghighi played in a 5–1 win over Padideh Shandiz in a Hazfi Cup match, marking his first match for Persepolis after 18 months.
+He then played another Hazfi Cup match against Alvand Hamedan, in which he kept a clean sheet.

 His loan contract ended on 3 December 2013.

 Sporting Covilhã (loan)

 Haghighi was called back to the Rubin Kazan side during the 2014 winter transfer period.
 In January 2014, Haghighi signed a loan contract with Portuguese Segunda Liga side Sporting Covilhã, on loan from Rubin Kazan.
-With Haghighi in net, Sporting Covilha avoided relegation.
+With Haghighi in the net, Sporting Covilha avoided relegation.
 After 14 appearances with the club, Haghighi's loan contract ended and he returned to Rubin.

 Penafiel (loan)

 On 24 August 2014, Haghighi signed a one-year loan contract with Primeira Liga side Penafiel.
 They won their first game on 20 September against Vitória with Haghighi keeping a clean sheet in their 2–0 win.
-On 24 February 2015 Haghighi was named the Primeira Liga Player of the Week for Matchday 22 after his clean sheet in a 1–0 against Vitórial.
+On 24 February 2015 Haghighi was named the Primeira Liga Player of the Week for Matchday 22 after his clean sheet in a 1–0 victory against Vitórial.
 After his good performances at Penafiel, Sporting Braga became interested in Haghighi.